Tyler+Eddy+photo.jpg

 Tyler is interested in past, present, and future human interactions with, and ecology of, marine ecosystems.

-Tyler is a Founding Coordinator of the Fisheries and Marine Ecosystem Model Intercomparison Project (FishMIP) and is a Visiting Scientist at the Charles Darwin Research Station, Galápagos Islands, Ecuador.
+Tyler is a Founding Coordinator of the Fisheries and Marine Ecosystem Model Intercomparison Project (FishMIP), a Steering Committee member of the Biodiversity and Ecosystem Services Scenario-based Inter-Model Comparison (BES-SIM), and a Visiting Scientist at the Charles Darwin Research Station, Galápagos Islands, Ecuador.

 Tyler was a Research Fellow at the University of South Carolina, US, a Research Associate at the University of British Columbia, Canada, and a Postdoctoral Fellow at Dalhousie University, Canada.
 Tyler has a PhD in Marine Biology from Victoria University of Wellington, New Zealand and an Honours BSc in Marine Biology from Dalhousie University, Canada.